 Women, Wealth and Wellness Brunch Set for June 7 in Celebration of Rebuild Your Life Month

-The Women, Wealth and Wellness Brunch will take place on June 7 in Washington, DC, in recognition of Rebuild Your Life Month.
+The Women, Wealth and Wellness Brunch will take place on June 7 in recognition of Rebuild Your Life Month.

 “In a world where women carry so much for so many, this brunch is a reminder that they deserve to be poured into, too,” said Johnson.
 “It is about creating space to grow, heal, and rise together.”